WANdisco/wandisco-documentation-ldm/docs/api-reference.md

 ## Metadata migrations

-Commands related to metadata migrations (such as `hive agent`, `hive rule`, `hive migration`) are serviced through the HiveMigrator component.
+Commands related to metadata migrations (such as `hive agent`, `hive rule`, `hive migration`) are serviced through a different REST API port.

-Similar to the LiveData Migrator REST API, access the API documentation for HiveMigrator on your host machine:
+Access the API documentation for metadata migrations on your host machine:
 `http(s)://<ldm-hostname>:<hvm-port>/docs`

 ```text title="Example"